sepehrsr/Delino_Data/README.md

 Database: Data from CSV files imported to a database

-visualizing: some visualizations created in Power BI
+Visualizing: some visualizations created in Power BI